High-Risk Car Insurance: What It Is, Who Needs It & How to Save

 Poor credit (if applicable in your state) Improves as credit improves

 Insurers typically look back at your last 3 to 5 years of driving history when pricing your policy.
 That means once a violation clears the lookback window, your rates should begin to drop — sometimes significantly.
-SR-22 requirements, where applicable, generally last 3 years in most states.
+SR-22 requirements, where applicable, generally last 3 years in most states (Oregon updated this to 1 year for certain uninsured-driving offenses in January 2026).
 Learn more about SR-22 insurance costs and requirements.

 Steps to Improve Your Status